mrinalcs/mrinalcs.github.io/_posts/2024-12-30-statistical-study-indian-literacy.md

 The analysis employed a combination of descriptive and inferential statistical techniques, implemented using R. Key methods included:

-- **Descriptive Statistics**: Bar plots were used to visualize state-wise population and literacy rates, highlighting disparities across regions.
-Box plots further illustrated literacy distributions by gender, religion, and location.
-- **Shapiro-Wilk Test**: This test was conducted to check the normality of literacy rate data for males and females.
-With p-values of 0.3104 (male) and 0.3773 (female), the data was assumed to follow a normal distribution, allowing for parametric tests.
+- **Shapiro-Wilk Test**: This test is conducted to check the normality of literacy rate data for males and females.
-- **One-Way ANOVA**: Used to compare means across groups (e.g., states or religions) to identify significant differences in literacy rates.
+- **One-Way ANOVA**: Used to compare means across groups (e.g., states and religions) to identify significant differences in literacy rates.
 - **Two-Way ANOVA**: Applied to assess the effects of religion and location (urban/rural) on literacy rates, including their interaction.
 The results showed significant effects of both religion (p-value = 3.48e-15) and location (p-value < 2e-16), but no significant interaction effect (p-value = 0.587).
 - **T-Test**: Conducted to compare male and female literacy rates, confirming significant gender disparities.